mmstoll/WestCoast_IndustrialEra_OA/README.md

  - License

 ### Overview
+Jupyter notebooks and python scripts to reproduce the figures and analyses presented in 'A Century of Change in the California Current: Upwelling Systems Accelerate Acdification'.

 ### Installation Guide and System Requirements
 To run the notebooks on your local desktop, you will need to install Python through anaconda.
 The following notebooks use Python version 3.9.12.